aarddict/desktop/doc/aarddict.rst

 0.9.0
 -----

-- Find text in article (:menuselection:`Article --> Find...`).
+- Implement ability to find text in article (:menuselection:`Article --> Find...`).

-- New user actions to look up selected text in current article.
-  (:menuselection:`Article --> Lookup Selection`) sets text in lookup box to whatever is currently selected in article.
-  (:menuselection:`Article --> Lookup Selected Word`) does the same, but extends selection to the end of word first - this is useful with Find that selects beginning of matched words as user types.

-- Ability to select aticle text font when not using Wikipedia style (`issue #9`_)
+- Implement ability to select aticle text font when not using Wikipedia style (`issue #9`_)

+- Add menu :menuselection:`Edit` with new action to look up currently selected text (:menuselection:`Edit --> Lookup`) and standard editing actions applied to currently focused widget (`Lookup` box, `Find` or article view).

-- Articles found by following a redirect show redirect info at the top.
+- Articles found by following a redirect now show redirect info at the top.

 - Articles are now loaded only when their tab is selected.